-The Poughkeepsie-Dutchess County Transportation Council (PDCTC) serves as the Metropolitan Planning Organization (MPO) for Dutchess County, responsible for ensuring that federal transportation funds are committed through a locally driven, comprehensive planning process.
+The Dutchess County Transportation Council (DCTC) serves as the designated Metropolitan Planning Organization (MPO) for Dutchess County, responsible for ensuring that federal transportation funds are committed through a locally driven, comprehensive planning process.
 Federal statutes require that urbanized areas with over 50,000 people be represented by a MPO.
-The Council provides a forum for State and local officials to discuss transportation issues and reach a consensus on transportation plans and projects in Dutchess County.
-The Council has performed this task since 1982.
+Since 1982, the Transportation Council has provided a forum for State and local government to solve transportation issues and reach consensus on federally-supported transportation plans and projects in Dutchess County.

-The Council routinely develops three core products: a Metropolitan Transportation Plan (MTP), a Transportation Improvement Program (TIP), and a Unified Planning Work Program (UPWP) (.pdf).
-The Plan outlines the Council's transportation goals and policies for the next 30 years and is updated every four years.
-The current Plan, Moving Dutchess, was adopted in November 2011.
-Updated every two years, the TIP serves as the five-year capital program for federally funded transportation projects in Dutchess County.
+The Transportation Council routinely develops three core products: a Metropolitan Transportation Plan (MTP), a Transportation Improvement Program (TIP), and a Unified Planning Work Program (UPWP) (.pdf).
+The Transportation Plan outlines the Council's transportation goals and policies for the next 25-years and is updated every five years.
+The current Plan, Moving Dutchess 2, was adopted in 2016.
+Updated every two-three years, the TIP serves as the five-year capital program for federally funded transportation projects in Dutchess County.
 The UPWP details Council staff time and planning money over the course of a State Fiscal Year and is updated annually.
 The Council receives federal highway and transit funds as the result of a comprehensive planning program that produces these documents.

-The Council has two committees: an Executive Committee which exercises final decision-making authority and a Technical Committee which reviews all major plans, reports, and capital programs prior to Executive Committee review and approval.
-Membership on the Executive Committee varies by municipality, while membership on the Technical Committee is open to all municipalities in Dutchess County.
-See the "PDCTC Organization" page for more information.
+The Transportation Council is suppoertd by a Planning Committee that reviews plans and programs prior to Council action.
+The Planning Committee is responsible for providing agency, municipal, and public input during the development of the MTP, TIP, UPWP, and other products.
+Membership on the Planning Committee is open to all municipalities in Dutchess County.
+See the DCTC Organization page for more information.
 Council staff responsibilities are shared by the Dutchess County Department of Planning and Development and NYSDOT-Region 8.

-Funding for the Council is provided by the FHWA, FTA, NYSDOT, and Dutchess County.
-For more information, see the Citizen's Guide to the PDCTC (.pdf).
+Funding for the Transportation Council is provided by the FHWA, FTA, NYSDOT, and Dutchess County.

 How to Get Involved

-Please use our Public Comment Form (.pdf) or the Dutchess Direct system (click on the icon at top of page) to comment on the program and/or request to be added to our mailing list.
+Please use our Public Comment Form (.pdf) or the Dutchess Direct system (click on the icon at top of page) to leave a comment or request to be added to our mailing list.